Trough battery

 The trough battery was a variant of Alessandro Volta's voltaic pile and was designed by the Scottish professor of chemistry William Cruickshank in 1800.

 Disadvantage of the pile

 Volta's battery consisted of brine-soaked pieces of cloth sandwiched between zinc and copper discs, piled in a stack.
 This resulted in electrolyte leakage as the weight of the discs squeezed the electrolyte out of the cloth.

 Advantage of the trough

-Cruickshank solved this problem by laying the battery on its side in a rectangular box.
-The inside of this box was lined with shellac for insulation, and pairs of welded-together zinc and copper plates were laid out in this box, evenly spaced.
-The spaces between the plates (the troughs) were filled with dilute sulfuric acid.
-So long as the box was not knocked about, there was no risk of electrolyte spillage.
+Cruickshank devised a solution to the problem by placing the battery horizontally inside a rectangular box.
+The interior of the box was coated with shellac to provide insulation, and sets of zinc and copper plates, which were welded together, were arranged evenly within the box.
+The gaps between the plates, known as troughs, were filled with a diluted sulfuric acid.
+As long as the box remained undisturbed, there was no danger of the electrolyte spilling.